renoirb/htmlcsstherightway/README.md

 ### Contributor Style Guide

 1. Use English spelling (*primary English repo only*)
-2. Use four (4) spaces to indent text; do not use tabs.
+2. Use four (4) spaces to indent text; do not use tabs
 3. Wrap all text to 120 characters